Nonlinearity mediated miscibility dynamics of mass-imbalanced binary Bose Einstein condensate for circular atomtronics: Separability of the two-components

-From the autocorrelation functions of the two species, one could notice the separation of the isotopes.
+From the autocorrelation functions of the two species, one could notice the separation of the components.
 However, it requires careful analysis of how much they are separated and at what times for efficient implementation of the isotope separation scheme.
-To obtain the degree of separation, we define a quantity called 'Separability ($S$)' between the two isotopes in the mixed BEC:
+To obtain the degree of separation, we define a quantity called 'Separability ($S$)' between the two components in the mixed BEC:

-The term, $\Delta$, is given by the square of the inner product of the probability densities of ${}^{85}Rb$ and ${}^{87}Rb$, weighted by the product of $4^{th}$ order moment of the inner product.
+The term, $\Delta$, is given by the square of the inner product of the probability densities of ${}^{85}Rb$ and ${}^{87}Rb$, weighted by the product of $4^{th}$ order moment of the inner product \cite{chen2019immiscible,jain2011quantum,suthar2017characteristic,halder2023two}.
 The numerator helps in amplifying the tiny variations in the overlap of the wavefunctions of two species.
 The separability takes the value from $0$ to $1$, where $0$ implies zero separation and $1$ corresponds to a $100\%$ separation.
 We choose the parameters of Fig. \ref{AC} for calculating $S$ and presented in Fig. \ref{Separability}.
 A separability peak close to $1$ will be the desired situation.
-For times up to $1000$ in the unit of $\frac{1}{\omega_{\perp}}$, we could find four prominent peaks, $S_{\frac{1}{2}}$, $S_{1}$, $S_{\frac{3}{2}}$ and $S_{2}$, occurring closer to $\frac{1}{2}$, $1$, $\frac{3}{2}$ and $2$ of the revival time of ${}^{87}Rb$.
-At these times, the separation of the isotopes is maximum, i.e.,\ $S\approx 1$, compared to the other times.
+For times up to $1000$ in the unit of $\frac{1}{\omega_{0}}$, we could choose four prominent peaks, $S_{\frac{1}{2}}$, $S_{1}$, $S_{\frac{3}{2}}$ and $S_{2}$, occurring closer to $\frac{1}{2}$, $1$, $\frac{3}{2}$ and $2$ of the revival time of ${}^{87}Rb$.